 How does ELSA work?

 Children are usually referred for ELSA support by their class teacher or on occasion their parents.
-Every half term Mrs Noad, Mrs Henry and Mrs Roseblade meet to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 10 weeks.
+Every half term Mrs Noad and Mrs Roseblade meet to discuss the referral forms and to identify and prioritise which children require a weekly programme for the next 10 weeks.
 With the programme aims in mind we then plan support sessions to facilitate the pupil in developing new skills and coping strategies that allow them to manage social and emotional demands more effectively.

 Supporting - not fixing